ellysh/video-game-bots/ClickerBots/protection.md

 ## Summary

-We have considered approaches to protect a game application from clicker bots.
-Obviously, it is not difficult to avoid all these protection approaches.
-But this task becomes so simple only in case you have exact information about how a protection system works.
-There are several ways to gather this information:
+We have considered approaches to protect game application against clicker bots.
+There are ways to avoid these approaches.
+You can find suitable way easy only if you know algorithm of the protection system.
+There are ideas how to explore this algorithm:

-1. Monitor WinAPI calls that a protection system's process performs by API Monitor or similar application.
+1. Hook WinAPI calls of protection system process.
+You can do it with API Monitor or similar application.
-2. [**Reverse**](https://en.wikipedia.org/wiki/Reverse_engineering) an executable file of a protection system.
+2. [**Reverse**](https://en.wikipedia.org/wiki/Reverse_engineering) an executable and DLL file of the protection system.
-3. Consequently try all known methods for avoiding a protection system.
+3. Consequently try several ways to avoid this protection system.
+Then you can assume which protection algorithms are used.

-You will get an opportunity to avoid a protection system only when you will understand well its internals.

-Most of the modern client-side protection system combines several protection approaches.
-Therefore, effective clicker bot should combine several approaches of avoiding protection systems too.
+Most of modern client-side protection systems combine several protection algorithms.
+Therefore, effective clicker bot should combine several methods to avoid these systems.